 For by grace you have been saved through faith.
 And this is not your own doing; it is the gift of God, not a result of works, so that no one may boast.
 For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them.
 Ephesians 2:8-10

 So Paul and James are both correct – both faith and good works are needed in our Christian walk.
-First, we choose to accept the free gift of Yeshua’s atoning blood.
+First, we choose to accept the free gift of Yeshua’s atonement.
 As we grow in our faith, we become aware of our sins (lawlessness) and our need to repent.
 Our love for Yeshua and our desire to imitate Him drives us to repent of our sins, turn from them by lovingly obeying His Word and do the good works He expects us to do.
 Paul confirms that we are to be zealous for good works in his letter to Titus.
 (Titus 2:11-14)

 For the grace of God has appeared, bringing salvation for all people, training us to renounce ungodliness and worldly passions, and to live self-controlled, upright, and Godly lives in the present age, waiting for our blessed hope, the appearing of the glory of our great God and Savior Jesus Christ, who gave Himself for us to redeem us from all lawlessness and to purify for Himself a people for His own possession who are zealous for good works.
 Titus 2:11-14